-Delicate sunflower tattoos come in a range of styles, from that which imitates the watercolor technique of painting to tattoos that are still delicate but a little more blocky, such as a “sketched” or pixelated design.
+Delicate sunflower tattoos come in a range of styles, from one that imitates the watercolor technique of painting to those that are still delicate but a little more blocky, such as a “sketched” or pixelated design.

 Sharp, thin lines, careful shading, and a clear image make delicate sunflower tattoos a viable option for people who want to show off their love of sunflowers or simply have some pretty ink on their skin.

-Delicate designs can easily be combined with other pieces as well, and the simpler the delicate sunflower tattoo the easier it is for it to blend with another piece or be duplicated for a pattern effect.
+Delicate designs can easily be combined with other tattoo art as well, and the simpler the delicate sunflower tattoo, the easier it is to blend it with another piece or duplicate it for a pattern effect.
 Fine lines and a light touch make these smaller, more subtle tattoos timeless body art options.

 3. Surrealist Sunflower Tattoos